Aarogyaa Bharat

 10. Heating Pad or Cold Pack

-Pain, stiffness, and muscle soreness are common after surgery.
+Pain, swelling, stiffness, and muscle soreness are normal during recovery.

-• Heating pads relax muscles and improve circulation
+• Heating pads relax muscles and improve blood circulation

 • Balance balls